lysunckindanil/guess-game-telegram/README.md

 - rest for communication with ChatGPT
 - logic for generating topics & words

-Game service
+Game-service

 - eureka-client
 - config from config-server
-- logic for getting topics & words or exceptions from the GPT service
+- logic for getting topics & words or exceptions from the Gpt-service
 - logic for playing a guessing game (for example, tracing whether the user has guessed the word or not, etc.)
 - sessions' data are stored PostgreSQL

-Telegram service
+Telegram-service

 - eureka-client
 - config from config-server